superwall/Superwall-iOS/Sources/SuperwallKit/Documentation.docc/Ecosystem.md

 Paywalls and Campaigns are all defined in the [Superwall Dashboard](https://superwall.com/dashboard).
 If you don't already have a Superwall account, you can [sign up for free](https://superwall.com/sign-up).

-Integrating the Superwall SDK into your app is usually the last time you'll have to write paywall related code.
+Integrating SuperwallKit into your app is usually the last time you'll have to write paywall related code.

 This allows you to iterate on 5 key aspects of your monetization flow, without shipping app updates: